EdDataScienceEES/tutorial-EllieBestington/README.md

 6. [Confidence in our results](#conf)
 7. [Presenting our results](#pres)

-_Above would link to specific section when clicked_

 To get all you need for this session, __go to [the repository for this tutorial](https://github.com/EdDataScienceEES/tutorial-EllieBestington/tree/master), click on `Clone/Download/Download ZIP` to download the files and then unzip the folder.
 Alternatively, fork the repository to your own Github account, clone the repository on your computer and start a version-controlled project in RStudio.
 For more details on how to do this, please check out our [Intro to Github for Version Control tutorial](https://ourcodingclub.github.io/tutorials/git/).__